-We may use or disclose PHI about you to contact you in an effort to raise money for Caro Community Hospital or an institutional foundation related to the facility.
-We would only release contact information, such as your name, address and phone number and the dates you received treatment or services at the Hospital.
-If you do not want Caro Community Hospital to contact you for fundraising efforts, you may opt-out by notifying the Hospital Privacy Officer at (989) 673-3141.
+We may use or disclose PHI about you to contact you in an effort to raise money for McLaren Caro Region or an institutional foundation related to the facility.
+We would only release contact information, such as your name, address, phone number, and the dates you received treatment or services at the Hospital.
+If you do not want McLaren Caro Region to contact you for fundraising efforts, you may opt-out by notifying the Hospital Privacy Officer at (989) 673-3141.

 - To remind you of an appointment.